Home » Local News

 All I know is I wouldn’t trust him to sell my house after the incident.
 Wonder how long it will take Jameson to kick him to the curb…

-• Impartial Observor said:
+• Impartial Observor says:

 Let me be clear that I am not defending Mr Sato.